 As we previously mentioned, the GMT-Master allows wearers to read two time zones simultaneously.
 Conversely, the GMT-Master II permits the reading of three separate time zones.
 Rolex made this possible by making the 24-hour hand independent from the center hour and minute hands.

 Therefore, the center hands indicate local time, the 24-hour hand can move freely around the dial to point to the 24-hour bezel for a second time zone, and turning the rotating bezel in either direction can tell the time in a third time zone.

 Other watches like this GMT-Master Blueberry are incredibly rare and difficult to find.

 Design and Materials: GMT-Master vs. GMT-Master II

-Alternatively, Rolex has offered the GMT-Master II watch in many more material options: stainless steel, two-tone yellow gold and stainless steel, two-tone Everose gold and stainless steel, solid white gold, solid yellow gold, solid Everose gold.
+Alternatively, Rolex has offered the GMT-Master II watch in many more material options: stainless steel, Yellow Rolesor pairing yellow gold with stainless steel, Everose Rolesor pairing Everose gold with stainless steel, solid white gold, solid yellow gold, and solid Everose gold.
 What’s more, bezel options are more varied too.
-Early in the GMT-Master II history, bezels were crafted in aluminum, available in red and blue, black and red, and just black.
+Early in the GMT-Master II history, bezels were crafted in aluminum, available in red and blue, black and red, brown, and just black.

 With the new kid on the block, who knows how the market will adjust to this fine timepiece.